 Ironically, the Broadkaster Bass looked somewhat like a Fender Bass, but for its two-on-a-side headstock.
 The solid-body Broadkaster came with a 30.5” scale.

-matching maple neck with a walnut stripe in the center that runs into the body.
+The scratch plate was clear and the bass came with a matching maple neck with a walnut stripe in the center that runs into the body.

 The Committe bass was a nice instrument with a 34" scale.

 This was a product of the Baldwin years.
 There are complaints about the quality of parts on this model.

 Gretsch entered a deal with luthier/pickup designer T.V.
 Jones in 2005.
 They would market and sell his guitars and basses known as the Spectra Sonic series.
 By this time, all Gretsch manufactured all instruments in Asia.

 Spectra Sonic Bass, model G6145, came with twin TV Jones pickups.
 The body came in black with a large white pickguard.
 The $2000 price point effected sales.

 Gretsch has dropped the line; however, Jones is manufacturing Spectra Sonic guitars and bass guitars and selling them on his own.

 Broadkaster Bass, G6119B, is a single cutaway design in the Tennessee Rose style.
 The hardware is entirely chrome plated.
 The F holes are simulated.
 The bridge is adjustable and the twin pickups are both Filtertron humbuckers.
 Scale is 30.3”.
 Suggested price is $2500.